ioccc-src/winner/bugs.md

 okay making people very sad you may have a go at the entries :-) He'll remove this part later on.

+## General notes about the statuses and making fixes

-## Compiler warnings are very rarely a problem
+### Compiler warnings are very rarely a problem

 In general warnings should NOT be addressed.
 The only time they should be CONSIDERED is when the entry does not work.
 However note that sometimes trying to fix the warnings will actually introduce bugs!
+Other times 'fixing' them will break the entry (see below).

 Below in some entries we do list some warnings that definitely should be ignored (including some introduced by fixes) but we do not list them all: trying to keep track of them all would be impractical especially as different compilers give different warnings.

 Another type of warning that would be hard to keep track of is different data sizes on different platforms.
-These tend to be required at the risk that sometimes the entry will not work for certain platforms, some of which might or might not be fixable.
+These tend to be required at the risk that sometimes the entry will not work for certain platforms, some of which might or might not be fixable; a good example where it was required to change and is okay is when [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed the segfault in macOS of [1989/paul](1994/paul/paul.c): changing the `int *` to a `long *` was required and it works just as well with linux.

 But even if they are fixable (which will likely be hard to do) it's almost certain that such code would be just as non-portable (importable ? :-) ).

+Hopefully with the example entries listed above you get the idea.

-## Request for one-liners:
+### Request for one-liners:

 For one-liners please keep the file one line if at all possible!
 If it needs an include you can update the Makefile `CINCLUDE` variable.
 For instance if it